Down a bumpy dirt road on Costa Rica’s lush Nicoya Peninsula, you’ll find the small, sleepy surf town of Nosara.

 How to Get to Nosara

-At the time of our visit, we were living in Playa Negra (located 30 minutes south of Tamarindo).
-We visited during the green season (also known as the rainy season), so driving down the coastal dirt road to Nosara was not an option.
-Near Ostional, there is an impassable river during the rainy season.
+During Costa Rica’s rainy season, driving south on the coastal dirt road to Nosara isn’t an option.
+Near Ostional, there is an impassable river.
 That is, unless you have the most badass of cars.
 And even then, I’ve heard of them getting washed away.

 Tips for Renting a Car

 - Whether it’s the dry or green season, you’re going to want a 4WD or 4X4 rental car.
-At the very least, a normal SUV.
-The roads in Nosara are horrible (some say they’re the worst in Costa Rica!), so a sedan is hardly suitable.
+It’s possible that you will have to cross a stream or two – if not a river.
+But at the very least, get a normal SUV.
+The roads in Nosara are not great, so a sedan is hardly suitable.
 Click here to book your rental car.

 - You will find the cheapest, best, and most plentiful options in San Jose.
 Liberia is second best.
 If possible, book your rental car for pick-up at one of these two locations.